anarchy-ai/LLM-VM/README.md

-### ☯️ Picking Different Models
+### ☯ Picking Different Models
-LLM-VM default model sizes for local models is intended to make experimentation with LLMs accessible to everyone, but if you have the memory required, larger parameter models will perform far better!
+LLM-VM default model sizes for local models are intended to make experimentation with LLMs accessible to everyone, but if you have the memory required, larger parameter models will perform far better!

-for example if you want to use a large and small neo model  for your teacher and student, and you have enough ram:
+for example, if you want to use a large and small neo model  for your teacher and student, and you have enough ram: